openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ![Section D](../images/Home2020_TBR.png)

-* Srynge: insulin on board (IOB) - amount of active insulin inside your body
+* Syringe: insulin on board (IOB) - amount of active insulin inside your body

    * The insulin on board figure would be zero if just your standard basal was running and there was no insulin remaining from previous boluses.
    * IOB may be negative if there have recently been periods of reduced basal.